wiktor-falek/sorting-visualizer/README.md

 ##  How to use it? 🤔

-1. Have python 3.6+ installed
+1. Have Python 3.6+ installed

 1. Open terminal in project's main directory